protocol/nft-website/docs/tutorial/mint-nftstorage-aptos.md

 }
 ```

-`blazeddragon.json` will contain some arbitrary metadata about the NFT we Alice is minting.
+`blazeddragon.json` will contain some arbitrary metadata about the NFT Alice is minting.
 It can look like this:

 ```json
 {